uaf/uaf/README.md

         settings.applicationName = "myClient"
         settings.discoveryUrls.append("opc.tcp://localhost:4841")

-        # create the client with the given settings
+        # Create the client with the given settings, and it will start to discover
+        # the servers in your network:
         myClient = Client(settings)
         ```